Alfred Taylor (British Army officer): Early life

 Alfred Taylor was born into a middle class Anglican family in Dublin on 14 November 1861.
 His father, William Taylor, was a lawyer.
 His mother, Charlotte Bennett, was the daughter of an Anglo-Irish auctioneer and land agent.
 His father died in Texas in 1877 and his mother in 1879 and, at the age of 17, Taylor had to make his own way in the world.
 According to his unpublished memoirs, he became a merchant seaman and eventually became a ship's engineer.
 In 1886, Taylor was employed on a voyage between British India and Europe, when he jumped ship in Cape Town, and disappeared.
 After drifting to the Protectorate of Bechuanaland, he worked assembling machinery for the goldmines in Tati.

-Creating Rhodesia
+Rhodesia

-Taylor then became a mercenary for the British South Africa Company of Cecil Rhodes.
-In so doing, he played a major role in the Company's invasion and conquest of Matabeleland and in creating the new British colony of Rhodesia.
+Taylor then joined the British South Africa Police of the British South Africa Company (BSAC).
+In so doing, he played a major role in the BSAC's colonization of Matabeleland and the establishment of the colony of Rhodesia.
 Taylor preceded the Pioneer Column to Bulawayo, where he befriended King Lobengula of Matabeleland.
 In 1889, he witnessed the Rudd Concession signed between the King and the British South Africa Company.
 During the First Matabele War of 1893, Taylor acted as a guide to Cecil Rhodes.
 According to Taylor's unpublished memoirs and the "Plumtree Papers" by Mrs. Clarke, he had an argument with Rhodes whilst escorting him secretly to Bulawayo, threatening to abandon him.

 According to South African historian Arthur Davey, Taylor was so feared among the Native population of Rhodesia that he received two nicknames in the Ndebele language: "Bulala" ("He Who Kills") and "Bamba" ("He Who Takes").
 According to Australian Army Captain Frederick de Bertodano, "Bulala Taylor was an Irishman who had spent years among the natives and was known as a sadist.
 He frequently stirred up trouble in native Kraals and then shot some native 'in self defence', as he always stated.
 He was notorious and was distrusted by most white men he came into contact with."
 Taylor later wrote that his Rhodesian estate, the Avoca Farm near Plumtree, was granted to him by Queen Victoria in return for services rendered.